-Eyelashes are important anatomical structures that protect the eye by preventing particulate matter from getting to the eye and diverting wind and water.
-Eyelashes also have strong senses, making them capable of detecting foreign particles with appropriate responses from the eyelids.
+Eyelashes are important anatomical structures that protect the eye by preventing particulate matter from reaching it and by diverting wind and water.
+Eyelashes also have strong tactile sensitivity, allowing them to detect foreign particles and trigger appropriate responses from the eyelids.
 Many congenital and acquired diseases and conditions can affect your delicate lashes.
-It is important to identify the cause and recognize how the lashes behave differently from the normal before treating them appropriately.
+It is important to identify the cause and recognise how the lashes behave differently from normal before treating them appropriately.

 - Trichiasis

-Trichiasis is a condition defined as a normal lash growing inward.
+Trichiasis is a condition in which a normal lash grows inward.
 During this condition, the lash follicle is normal, but the direction of lash growth is abnormal.
 Because of the inflammation, there may be a misdirection of the follicle, with the lash growing inwards toward the cornea.
 In most cases, trichiasis affects the lower eyelid.
-Causes of Trichiasis include chemical burns, thermal injury, chronic blepharitis, atopic diseases, eyelid trauma, eyelid surgery, herpes zoster, leprosy, eyelid tumors, vernal keratoconjunctivitis, and chalazia.
+Causes of Trichiasis include chemical burns, thermal injury, chronic blepharitis, atopic diseases, eyelid trauma, eyelid surgery, herpes zoster, leprosy, eyelid tumours, vernal keratoconjunctivitis, and chalazia.

-In most cases, trichiasis affects the lower eyelid, except in cases of a chemical burn, where both eyelids are affected, or trachoma, where the upper eyelid is more severely affected.
-Chlamydia trachomatis give rise to trachoma.
-Those with trachoma, eyelid margin, and conjunctiva inflammation will cause a combination of trichiasis and entropion.
+In most cases, trichiasis affects the lower eyelid; in chemical burns, both eyelids are affected; and in trachoma, the upper eyelid is more severely affected.
+Chlamydia trachomatis gives rise to trachoma.
+Trachoma, eyelid margin, and conjunctival inflammation can cause a combination of trichiasis and entropion.
 Scarring of the cornea and corneal opacification can occur.

 Management of Trichiasis